Where to base yourself

 Honest notes

-- For Day of the Dead or December, book months ahead or accept slim, expensive pickings.
+- Festivals wreck availability.
+For Day of the Dead, the late-September San Miguel Arcangel feast, or December, book months ahead or accept slim, expensive rooms.